 The Spring and Summer festival season is almost upon us, and we’ve compiled a guide to two of our favorites: Taste of Vail and the Aspen Food and Wine Classic.
-Experience the finest foodie festivals the Colorado Rockies has to offer, in pure Cuvée-style.
+Experience the finest foodie festivals and the best luxury Colorado rentals the Rockies have to offer, in pure Cuvée-style.

 Taste of Vail | April 5-9

 Taste of Vail is the nation’s premier spring food and wine festival held at iconic locations throughout North America’s most popular mountain resorts, showcasing the finest chefs in Vail and the nation’s top vintners.

 The Debut of Rosé is an amazing opportunity to taste the newly-released and never before opened 2016 Rosé wines.
 The event will feature more than 100 Rosé varietals to enjoy.
 Rosé wine is the liquid component of the much celebrated lifestyle of Mediterranean France and is just recently enjoying similar recognition in the US.
 It is the perfect summer wine to sip on a warm spring day while enjoying the beautiful outdoor scenery of the Colorado Rockies.

 The Taste of Vail Lamb Cook-Off has joined with the Après Ski Tasting to create a true Après Ski Party.
 Sample an array of lamb dishes, courtesy of the Vail Valley’s finest chefs and the Colorado Lamb Board.
 In addition, Vail’s finest winereries will be showcasing a wide array of varietal in the theme of “Life Beyond Chardonnay, Cabernet and Merlot” featuring less commons varietals such as Reisling, Sauvignon Blanc, Pinot Noir, Shiraz and Zinfandel.